 Hello!
 If you’re reading this, you’re probably somewhat familiar with who I am.
-But some of you may not know the whole story of how I got started.
-So I’ll start from the beginning!
+But some of you may not know the whole story of how I got started… so I’ll start from the beginning!

 In a nutshell, I can credit my entire career to one person…my grandfather.

 I picked up my first camera when I was 16 years old.
 My grandpa, who was also a photographer, gave me an old Canon AE-1 35mm camera to start with.
 It was a great camera to learn on, sturdy and solidly built.
-I could tell by the care he showed when teaching me how to use it, that it was a treasure to behold.
+I could tell by the care he showed when teaching me how to use it that it was a treasure to behold.

 And behold, I did.

-As I developed my skill in composition, exposure, lighting, etc, he was always asking me to bring over my photos for him to critique.
+As I developed my skill in composition, exposure, lighting, etc., he was always asking me to bring over my photos for him to critique.
 And man, was he a tough critic!
 Though painful at times, I learned a lot from him.
 He really helped me sharpen my eye at a young age.
-I can honestly say, that without his mentoring (brutal honesty) I would not be the photographer I am today.
+I can honestly say that, without his mentoring (brutal honesty), I would not be the photographer I am today.

-When I graduated from high school, I was fortunate enough to go on a Europe with my dad and sister.
+When I graduated from high school, I was fortunate enough to go on a trip to Europe with my dad and sister.
 I had my camera strapped to my neck the ENTIRE time!
-I remember being so excited to come home and show Grandpa all of my pictures.
+I remember being so excited to come home and show Grandpa my pictures.
 I put them all together in a neat little album and gave it to him to review.
 He looked carefully at each image.
 Inside, I was cringing, wondering what he would say.
 Much to my surprise, he handed the book back to me and said, “You’ve got a good eye.
-Nice work."
+Nice work.”
 And that was that.
 He was a man of few words, but that affirmation was all I needed to set my sights on the rest of my life.

 At college, I was one of the rare kids that declared their major with in the first quarter.
 No big surprise what it was…Photography.
 After I proved that my interest in photography was more of than just a hobby, my grandpa gave me his old Minolta Twin Lens Reflex 2 1/4 camera.
 Now THAT was a treasure.
 I still remember him teaching me how to load film and focus through the flip up viewfinder.
 I was completely mesmerized and inspired.
 I was able to view the world from such a unique and different perspective!